rmescandon/gherkiner/README.md

  * Format on save.
 There is a contextual menu entry to apply the format to the current open features file, but you can also enable the formatting when saving the document

+ * Normalizes lines with reserved words to have exactly one line after the reserved word

 ## Usage

 ![Example](assets/gherkiner.gif)